/2 BMW motorcycle mufflers

 I’ve heard a lot of complaints about Overlander stuff.
 The Overlander R27 header I tried this past year was so off it interfered with the frame.
 At least if you live in Australia you can return stuff relatively cheaply.
 I lost over $100 in postage returning ill-fitting parts.
 I would not recommend Overlander parts.

 I have tried three systems: Overlander stainless, EPCO stainless and Mobile Tradition chrome.
 The Overlander headers fit poorly, the EPCO mufflers were too loud after I added a fairing, and the Mobile Tradition chrome system fit well.
 I have owned chrome mufflers for as long as five years on various vintage BMWs and have not had rust.
 Maybe that is because the bikes are garaged, not ridden very short distances and not ridden in the rain.

-Hava (Swiss I think) made sport mufflers.
+Hava (Swiss I think) made sports mufflers.
 Also Swirin, I think they were made in New Jersey.
-Hoske made more than one style of sport muffler.
+Hoske made more than one style of sports muffler.
 Bruce

 /3 muffler information